 The wood stove is the heating unit of choice for a kitchen because they can be used to cook food and keep it at a warm temperature while at the same time keeping the room warm.
 These often come in beautiful designs and can be either a free-standing or a wood pallet-stove.
-The top brands of wood stoves include: Jotul, Lopi, Blaze King, Buckstove, Fisher, Avalon and more.
+The top brands of wood stoves include: Vogelzang, Timber Ridge, Us Stove Company, Napoleon, Fisher, and more.

 When purchasing a wood stove it is important to remember that certain precautions need to be taken because wood fires simply require more attention than gas heaters do.
 In addition, they are generally not regulated by a thermostat but are regulated by the amount of fuel you use and how frequently you add fuel to the stove.

 If you prefer a wood stove to a wood furnace, you may be interested in the many wood stove accessories that are available on the market.
 There are a variety of accessories and replacement parts that can be purchased on line or in your local store.
 You may be interested in our grates or cast iron grates.
 You may want to upgrade the wood pellet firepot if you have a wood pallet-stove.
 Whether you have a large or a small wood stove, you can find the accessories you need so that your stove can be the best wood stove for you.